 There are several strains of meningococcus.
 The most common are called Groups A, B, C, Y and W. Vaccines are used routinely to protect against groups ACYW.
 A new vaccine against group B was approved for use in Canada in 2013.
 A second vaccine against group B was approved for use in Canada in 2018.

 In Canada since 2007, Group B strains have caused almost 60% of cases or an average of 111 cases per year.
-The frequency of group B cases does not vary very much from year to year.
-However, the number of cases caused by group C, Y and W do vary of time.
-The frequency of Group C disease has decreased significantly since the introduction of routine immunization with Group C conjugate vaccine in 2005-6 in infants and older children.
+The frequency of group B cases does not change very much from year to year.
+However, the number of cases caused by group C, Y and W do vary over time.
+The frequency of Group C disease has decreased significantly since the introduction of routine immunization with Group C conjugate vaccine in 2002 - 1-6 in infants and older children.
 From a peak of 202 cases in 2001, the number of group C cases decreased by 90%, to an average of 19 cases between 2007-2011.
 The average annual number of cases caused by serogroup W and Y since 2007 were 11 and 34 respectively.

 Group A strains causes large epidemics in Africa almost every year and epidemics have also occurred in India, Pakistan, Nepal, and China in recent years.
 There have been no group A epidemics in Canada or USA for over 65 years.

 Local outbreaks of meningococcal disease in which 2 or more cases occur in a school or college have been occurring in Canada and other countries since 1989.
 Although Group C strains caused most of these outbreaks prior to 2005, group C outbreaks have become rare in the USA and Canada because of vaccines.
 Today, most outbreaks of invasive meningococcal disease in North America are now caused by group B strains.
 The new group B vaccines have been effective in controlling such outbreaks.